Report Card on Poverty and Inequality

 - Sean Reardon, Professor of Education, Stanford University

-The CPI, which is part of the Institute for Research in the Social Sciences, is generously supported by the Elfenworks Foundation and Stanford University.
-Partial funding for this research came from a grant to the Stanford Center on Poverty and Inequality from The Russell Sage Foundation.
-The United Way of the Bay Area also generously supported this initiative.
+The Center on Poverty and Inequality, a program of the Institute for Research in the Social Sciences, is generously supported by the Elfenworks Foundation and Stanford University.
 The Stanford Center on Poverty and Inequality is funded by Grant Number AE00101 from the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation, awarded by the Substance Abuse Mental Health Service Administration.
 The contents of this report are solely the responsibility of the authors and do not necessarily represent the official views of the U.S. Department of Health and Human Services (Office of the Assistant Secretary for Planning and Evaluation) or the Substance Abuse Mental Health Service Administration.